Skip to main content

 Swarthmore College is committed to increasing student participation in our democracy through voter registration and voting in primary and general elections.
 College students get to choose where they register and vote — either in their permanent home state or at their college location.
 The College strives to empower students with the information they need to register and vote, regardless of where that may happen.

 President Valerie Smith believes in government by all the people.
-She appreciates the power of the vote as an expression of one's individual voice withing the democratic process.
+She appreciates the power of the vote as an expression of one's individual voice within the democratic process.
 In February 2018, President Smith convened the Get Out the Vote (GOTV) committee in response to a report from the National Study of Learning, Voting, and Engagement (NSLVE) which showed that while a majority of eligible Swarthmore students register to vote, voter turnount among Swatties was below or at the national average for colleges and universities.
 The primary aim of GOTV is to increase participation in the voting process regardless of political party affiliation.

 GOTV Committee

 The GOTV committee develops annual action plans to increase voter registration, turnout, voter education, and civic engagement.
 Our efforts are entirely nonpartisan.
-Here's our 2022-23 action plan
+Here's our 2024-25 action plan

-Committee MemberS
+2024-25 Committee MemberS

 • Ben Berger, Associate Professor of Political Science and Executive Director, Lang Center for Civic & Social Responsibility